 If these sorts of measures didn't work, the Government could introduce legislative change removing liability from banks, which would encourage them to let bankrupts open an account.

 The consultation will end in February next year, when we may see some of these changes put into place.

-If you are looking for a bankruptcy bank account, whether you are a discharged or undischarged bankrupt, you can apply for the thinkmoney Personal Account - our alternative to a bankruptcy bank account if you are over 18 years of age and a UK resident.
+If you are looking for a bankruptcy bank account, whether you are a discharged or undischarged bankrupt, you can apply for the thinkmoney Current Account - our alternative to a bankruptcy bank account if you are over 18 years of age and a UK resident.